Wow, look how far we've come! 10 blog posts later and I'm only going a little crazy. Thats what I call PROGRESS. (I'm so over this project)

 6. The German Army is to be removed from Russia.
 Russia should be left to develop

-her own political set-up.
+her own political set-up.clearly recognisable lines of nationality."

 the Balkan states.